Niagara Falls Canada: 2 Day Itinerary for First-Time Visitors

 The Table Rock Welcome Centre is the main visitor hub on the Canadian side of Niagara Falls, and it’s a fantastic place to start your trip.

-At the Welcome Centre, you can grab a map, buy your admission tickets, or book a time for a cruise.
+At the Welcome Centre, you can grab a map, buy your Niagara Adventure Passes or get advice on how to best time your itinerary.
 The Centre offers all the essential amenities, including washrooms, an excellent gift shop stocked with souvenirs and unique Canadian gifts, and the main WEGO Bus Terminal.

-The Table Rock Welcome Centre is also your gateway to some of the most popular attractions, like Journey Behind the Falls, Niagara’s Fury, and the Incline Railway.
+The Table Rock Welcome Centre is also your gateway to some of the most popular attractions, like Journey Behind the Falls, the Niagara Power Station, and the brand new Niagara Takes Flight (opening late August, 2025).

 For those driving, there’s a large parking lot just past the Welcome Centre.
-If you’re arriving by tour bus or other transportation options like FlixBus, this is likely where you’ll be dropped off.
+If you’re arriving by tour bus or other transportation options, this is likely where you’ll be dropped off.

 ⏰ Time: about 30 minutes ✓ Free ✓ Open All Year

-Right outside the Welcome Centre are the Horseshoe Falls, also known as the Canadian Falls.
-The highlight of any trip to Niagara Falls is, of course, seeing the falls themselves.
+Right outside the Welcome Centre you will find the majestic Horseshoe Falls, also known as the Canadian Falls.

 The Horseshoe Falls, with its breathtaking crescent shape and 54-meter (177-foot) height, is an awe-inspiring sight.
 These falls plunge 57 meters (188 feet) into the Niagara River below.

-This spot can get busy, but if you wait and are patient, you will be able to get a prime viewing spot right along the railing.
+This spot can get busy, but if you wait and are patient, you will be able to get a prime viewing (and picture-taking) spot right along the railing.

-⏰ Time: about 1 hour ✓ Buy Tickets Now ✓ Open All Year
+⏰ Time: about 1 hour ✓ Tickets Required ✓ Open All Year

-Journey Behind the Falls is my absolute favourite paid attraction at Niagara Falls.
-Located at the Welcome Centre, this unique experience offers a walking tour that takes you directly behind the powerful Horseshoe Falls.
+Journey Behind the Falls is my favourite paid attraction at Niagara Falls.
+Located within the Welcome Centre, this unique experience offers a self-guided walking tour that takes you directly behind the powerful Horseshoe Falls.

 After taking an elevator down 125 feet to the base of the falls, you’ll find two small observation decks that provide up-close views of the Horseshoe Falls.

 You can also walk down pathways that lead you right behind the falls.
 From this vantage point, you can see and hear the thunderous waterfall up close.
-In the winter, you can see the frozen falls, which are equally as mesmerizing.
+In the winter, you can see the frozen falls, which is a rally unique experience.

-Be prepared to get wet (although not as wet as the cruise), but don’t worry—they provide ponchos to help keep you dry.
-I recommend bringing a waterproof camera to capture the incredible views.
+Be prepared to get wet (although not as wet as the cruise), but don’t worry – they provide ponchos to help keep you dry.

 ☞ Want to know even more?
-Read my review of Journey Behind the Falls here.
+Read my complete review of Journey Behind the Falls here for all the details.

-If you’re looking for a different dining experience, the Table Rock Bistro and Wine Bar.
-Also located in the Welcome Centre this upscale yet casual dining option features an outdoor rooftop patio overlooking the falls.
+If you’re looking for a different dining experience, the Table Rock Bistro and Wine Bar is akso located in the Welcome Centre.
+This upscale yet casual dining option features an outdoor rooftop patio overlooking the falls.
 No reservations needed her as this restaurant is walk-in only.

 Finally, just a short five-minute walk from the welcome centre is the Queen Victoria Place Restaurant.
 The restaurant also overlooks the falls and offers beautiful views in a relaxing atmosphere.
 Just note that the Queen Victoria is not open in the winter.